How to Meal Prep for the Week (Without Burning Out)

 A few practical tips that make a real difference:

 - Use similar ingredients across dishes.
-If you buy a can of coconut milk for one recipe, build another dish around it.
+If you buy a can of coconut milk for one recipe, use the rest to build another dish.
 Less waste, more flavor variety.

 - Invest in good storage.
 Glass containers with tight lids keep food fresher longer and make it easy to see what you have.
 Label with the date if you're the forgetful type.